Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 ## Overview

 This sample demonstrates how to use the Conditional Access [Authentication Context](https://docs.microsoft.com/azure/active-directory/develop/developer-guide-conditional-access-authentication-context) feature to achieve granular access control and demand a higher bar of authentication for certain sensitive operations (e.g. HTTP DELETE requests) on an Express.js [protected web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-overview) called by a client React single-page application (SPA).

+The web API is protected using [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad), while the admin panel on the web API is implemented using [msal-express-wrapper](https://github.com/Azure-Samples/msal-express-wrapper) to acquire access tokens and [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) for querying Microsoft Graph.
+For storing data, a **mock database** is implemented using the [lowdb](https://github.com/typicode/lowdb) package.
+Finally, the client React SPA acquires access tokens using the [Microsoft Authentication Library for React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react).

 > :information_source: Check out the recorded session on this topic: [Use Conditional Access Auth Context in your app for step-up authentication](https://www.youtube.com/watch?v=_iO7CfoktTY&ab_channel=Microsoft365Community)

 ## Scenario

-1. The client React SPA uses the [Microsoft Authentication Library for React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client React SPA uses the [MSAL React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) to sign-in and obtain a JWT access token from **Azure AD**.
-1. The access token is used as a *bearer* token to authorize the user to call the Express web API protected by **Azure AD** using [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad).
+1. The access token is used as a *bearer* token to authorize the user to call the Express web API protected by **Azure AD**.
 1. For sensitive operations, the web API is configured to demand step-up authentication, like MFA, from the signed-in user.

 ![Overview](./ReadmeFiles/topology.png)